CrescentFlower-Inc/MicroCurrency/README.md

 Then also rename `config.json.example` back to `config.json` and configure your bot!

 # HOW TO RUN
-To run the bot, you just need to run `poetry run bot`
+To run the bot, you just need to run `poetry run bot`.

+If you would like to create money for a currency, use `poetry run create_money`.